Principles & Values

 Reintegration

-“REINTEGRATION requires a willingness to let another back into the community once they have demonstrated their integrity by accepting responsibility and repairing harm to the extent possible.”
+Reintegration is a willingness to welcome someone back into the community once they have demonstrated integrity by accepting responsibility and repairing harm.

 Victim Centeredness